mne-tools/mne-bids/CONTRIBUTING.md

 We use [GNU Make](https://www.gnu.org/software/make/) for developing `mne-bids`.
 We recommend that you install GNU Make and make use of our `Makefile` at the root of the repository.
-For most Linux and OSX operating systems, GNU Make will be already installed by default.
+For most Linux and macOS operating systems, GNU Make will be already installed by default.
 Windows users can download the [Chocolatey package manager](https://chocolatey.org/) and install [GNU Make from their repository](https://community.chocolatey.org/packages/make).